BruceChanJianLe/hyprland/README.md

 # Hyprland

-~~This repository stores some notes about `hyprland` on Ubuntu.~~ I guess would have to wait until Ubuntu 26.04 to have `hyprland` on board...
+~~This repository stores some notes about `hyprland` on Ubuntu.~~
+> I guess would have to wait until Ubuntu 26.04 to have `hyprland` on board..
-Hence, let's do it on arch instead :D!
+> Hence, let's do it on arch instead :D!

 This is really not beginner friendly...